 - Ensuring safety.
-Ensuring the child’s safety and that of others; stop unsafe behavior; provide close supervision; and give clear directions about acceptable and unacceptable behavior.
+Ensuring the child’s safety and that of others; stopping unsafe behavior; provide close supervision; and give clear directions about acceptable and unacceptable behavior.

 - Improving role performance.
 Give positive feedback for meeting expectations; manage the environment (e.g. provide a quiet place free of distractions for task completion).